vesoft-inc/nebula-docs/docs-2.0/nebula-exchange/use-exchange/ex-ug-import-from-mysql.md

       password:"123456"
       sentence:"select playerid, age, name from player order by playerid;"

-      # Specify the column names in the player table in fields, and their corresponding values are specified as properties in the Nebula Graph.
+      # Specify the column names in the player table in fields, and their corresponding values are specified as properties in the NebulaGraph.
       # The sequence of fields and nebula.fields must correspond to each other.
       # If multiple column names need to be specified, separate them by commas.
       fields: [age,name]
       nebula.fields: [age,name]

-      # Specify a column of data in the table as the source of VIDs in the Nebula Graph.
+      # Specify a column of data in the table as the source of VIDs in the NebulaGraph.
       vertex: {
         field:playerid
       }

-      # The number of data written to Nebula Graph in a single batch.
+      # The number of data written to NebulaGraph in a single batch.
       batch: 256

       # The number of Spark partitions.